Robert Park (activist): Early life

 Park was born in Los Angeles, California.
 His Korean name is Park Dong-hoon (박동훈), and his grandparents were prominent Christians in North Korea before Korea's division.
 He spent much of his early life in California, Mexico and Arizona, where in 2007 he was ordained as a missionary by a non-denominational Church.
 Prior to his involvement with North Korea-related work, Park was active as a missionary in Sonora, Mexico, where he had assisted in the organization and delivery of humanitarian relief over several years.

-A 2014 book published by a South Korean think tank indicates Park took vows of poverty and celibacy as a young adult and lived the life of a secular monk.
-He came close to committing his life to a monastery, being influenced by the charitable deeds and writings of nuns and ascetics.
-However, deeming service to the disadvantaged while remaining within the world more effectual, he opted for following much of the discipline of monastic life while steering clear of oftentimes divisive religious organizations.
-He read and was influenced by Simone Weil and Dietrich Bonhoeffer.

 Detention in North Korea

-Since 2008, Park has been involved with humanitarian work in support of North Korean refugees.
-He had become intimate friends with numerous North Korean defectors and was actively protesting North Korea's human rights violations within South Korea.
-He had organized numerous human rights demonstrations and conducted a hunger strike in autumn of 2009.
 On December 25, 2009, he crossed the Chinese border into North Korea by walking across a frozen stretch of the Tumen River.
 He was quickly apprehended by North Korean border guards for illegal entry.
 In a media interview conducted prior to his journey and published after his arrest, Park said he believed it was his duty as a Christian to do whatever he could to protest against human rights violations in the country, and that he was entering North Korea to call forcefully for the release of political prisoners, who he has argued through numerous articles are victims of genocide and crimes against humanity as defined under international law.

 While under arrest, Park made a public confession and apology for his actions.
 On February 5, 2010, the North Korean government announced that it had pardoned Park.
 He was deported by plane to Beijing, China, from where he was then flown back to the United States.
 He later recanted his confession as having been made under duress, and reported having suffered torture and beatings during his detention.
 He was hospitalized for PTSD on multiple occasions following his detention, sometimes spanning a number of months.